Actions: The Essentials

 Actions perform specific operations.
 Actions can be extremely helpful in accomplishing a variety of different tasks with your app, from email to copying a row.
 It's also possible to execute a sequence of actions.

-There are three types of actions included in an app definition, as described in Action types.
+There are four types of actions included in an app definition, as described in Action types.

 • Navigation: Navigate to a different view within an app